 As a school district, our water management priorities include ensuring that our buildings have safe and efficient water fixtures and infrastructure and developing a water conservation strategy to achieve further water reductions.
-Conserving water will also result in cost savings for both potable water and wastewater disposal costs.
+Conserving water will result in cost savings for potable water, wastewater disposal costs and will reduce the energy needed to pump, treat and heat water.